andyholmes/gnome-shell-extension-valent/CONTRIBUTING.md

 ### Testing

-The CI will run `eslint` on the GNOME Shell extension and `pylint` on the Python3 plugin, but has no unit tests.
+The CI will run `eslint` on the GNOME Shell extension, but has no unit tests.
 Be sure to manually test the functionality of any changes you submit for review.

 ## Licensing